rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 <h4><a href="https://rextheme.com/best-woocommerce-product-feed/pricing/?utm_source=repo-CTA&utm_medium=PFM-repo&utm_campaign=PFM-repo-to-pricing" target="_blank">🔥 Get Product Feed Manager for WooCommerce - Pro at a 20% Discount Today! 🔥</a> </h4>

+== 🌟 Why Use Product Feed Manager for WooCommerce? 🌟 ==

-You can literally start from zero and create perfect product feeds in as low as **3 simple steps!**
+You can literally start from zero and create perfect product feeds in as low as **3 simple steps!** without spending hours.

 1. Select Your Preferred Merchant.
 2. Configure Product Data For Your Feed.